Read This First

 Prompt 3: Elaborate in detail the general principles and practices necessary when one wishes to go beyond mere correlation to show actual causation.

-The section works by contrast: Establishing Temporal Precedence as a load-bearing piece, Controlling for Confounding Variables as a defining term, and Establishing a Causal Mechanism as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Establishing Temporal Precedence as a load-bearing piece, Controlling for Confounding Variables as a defining term, and Establishing a Causal Mechanism as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Establishing Temporal Precedence distinct from Controlling for Confounding Variables.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Establishing Temporal Precedence distinct from Controlling for Confounding Variables.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Longitudinal Studies